Sweet 'n Short: Plot

 In South Africa, Sweet Coetzee wins an award for 20 years service as a sportscaster on his 40th birthday, beating his rival, pompous George "The Weasle" Weedle.
 After Sweet gets drunk one night at his birthday party, he misses a sportscast and his boss, Bryce Williams demotes him to interviewer and promotes Weedle.
 Through the next part of the film we see that Sweet is reckless as he openly says his girlfriend, Sandy is "the best bum in the business".
 A subplot of the film are two robbers, "Bossy" and "Savage" who the main characters remain remotely unaware of as they are just a comic theme.
-Sweet pulls a prank on Weedle during a golf game and is suspended for six month.
+Sweet pulls a prank on Weedle during a golf game and is suspended for six months.
 Sweet also records Weedle having humorous intercourse with a prostitute, "The Orphan in a Storm".
 Sweet then decides to drown his sorrows in a casino at the slot machines, where he tricks a small boy, Alfred "Shorty" Short into thinking he is a genie.
 Bossy and Savage try to rob the casino when they accidentally break the disco ball and it knocks Sweet unconscious just as he hits the jackpot.

 Sweet has been in a coma and during it South Africa (the former events were set in Apartheid) has undergone radical social changes and is a democracy.
 Shorty has been visiting his "genie" and steals him from the hospital while Bossy and Savage rob the wages, which end up with a fleeing Shorty and Sweet.
 At Alfred's uncle Doc's house, Sweet cannot remember who he but does notice that South Africa has changed.
 They both attend a rugby match, where Weedle has become the commentator.
 Sweet and Short realize that they are both fugitives for the money Shorty got and Sweet dons a Rastafarian disguise and they head into the Transvaal, which turns out to still be racially segregated and filled with prejudiced Boers (Afrikaans word for "farmer").